atlassian-labs/atlassian-sampling-processor/README.md

 Additionally, the attribute counts how many times that it's been flushed and re-ingested, enabling the detection of infinite cycling.

+### `compression_enabled`

+If this is enabled, trace data stored in the primary and secondary caches are marshalled and compressed using the Snappy algorithm, and decompressed once a sampling decision is made.
+The default value is `false`.

 ### `policies`

 `policies` is a list of policies, which configure how the sampling decisions are evaluated against the incoming data.